I WANT TO PERFORM!

-If you want to perform but can’t find anybody to host you, or if you want to host but don’t know any performers, we’ve introduced a facebook group and a digital bulletin board to help you facilitate amongst yourselves.
+We do not pair performers and hosts.
+It’s up to you to find each other.
+If you want to perform but can’t find anybody to host you, or if you want to host but don’t know any performers, there’s a facebook group and a digital bulletin board to help you facilitate amongst yourselves.
 Interested bands can post availability here and interested hosts can see a list of available bands here.

 All performances will be limited to 30 minute or 1 hour time slots.
 Bands will not be assigned multiple sets.

-Performers that plan on performing in multiple bands through the day should plan to play no more than three sets, lets the house of cards that is the schedule come tumbling down.
+Performers that plan on performing in multiple bands through the day should plan to play no more than three sets, lest the house of cards that is the schedule come tumbling down.
 And drink some Gatorade while you’re at it.
 Hydration is no joke.

 Porchfest is a low volume event.
 Another band will likely be performing a few doors down at the same time as you and this only works if we all share the neighborhood.
 We don’t care if you’re a Tuvan throat singing trio or a thrash metal band, music is music.
 We do care that you’re not audible more than two houses away from where you’re performing, so put some pillows in your drums, play with brushes, turn the amps down, play acoustic, do whatever you’ve got to do to be respectful to your fellow musicians.

-Porchfest is a volunteer event.
 Performers are not paid for their time.
 Tip jars and merch sales are encouraged.

 Porchfest is family-friendly.
 Your music needs to be, too.